delphix/dcs-for-azure-templates/dcsazure_adls_to_adls_mask_pl/README.md

 * `TARGET_BATCH_SIZE` - This is the target number of rows per batch (default `2000`)
 * `DATASET` - This is the way this data set is referred to in the metadata store (default `ADLS`)
 * `CONDITIONAL_MASKING_RESERVED_CHARACTER` - This is a string (preferably a character) reserved as for shorthand for when referring to the key column when defining filter conditions, in the pipeline this will be expanded out to use the ADF syntax for referencing the key column (default `%`)
+* `METADATA_EVENT_PROCEDURE_NAME` - This is the name of the procedure used to capture pipeline information in the metadata data store and sets the masked and mapping states on the items processed during execution (default `insert_adf_masking_event`).

 ### Parameters